 Ok, so you’ve got a good grasp on hiragana and katana.
 But wait!
 What is that strange symbol?
 And this one?
 What’s going on?
 These are kanji, or Chinese characters.
 Kanji are used to represent words rather than sounds.
 There are thousands of kanji in Japanese, and it can really take a lifetime to learn them all (even for Japanese people!).
 Even so, it’s a good idea to get started right away!
 Learning both the meaning and the reading for a kanji will also help along your vocabulary study!
 There are many different ways to learn kanji and it’s important you discover which method works best for you.
 I have always found that pneumonics work really well for me to understand both the meaning and the reading.
 Others find it easier to learn the kanji by turning them into pictures of what they represent.

 Recommended resource: Wanikani– this is a great website!
 It teaches you the kanji using interesting and funny pneumonics and stories.
 Each level introduces a new batch of kanji and radicals (the strokes that make up the kanji) so you never feel too bogged down with the sheer amount of kanji there is out there!
-The first two levels are free – so give it a try!
+The first three levels are free – so give it a try!